yazz/VisualJS/README.md

 ### What is Coils not good for?
 Coils is unsuitable for quite a wide variety of web projects.
 This is because Coils uses a langauge called Clojure, which is a Lisp language, and most developers **hate Lisp**.
-However, Coils does not use a Lisp language for the sake of it.
-Since Clojurescript is a Lisp it has a feature called Macros which makes the client side SQL in Coils possible, which would not be possible in a non-Lisp language.
+However, Coils does not use Lisp for the sake of it.
+Lisp it has a feature called Macros which makes the client side SQL in Coils possible, which would not be possible in a non-Lisp language.
 So for a variety of use cases the following may be a better choice:

 **Multi page informational websites** - Squarespace, Wix, Weebly, Adobe Muse, Wordpress, and many others are perfect for this